mrc-ide/demogsurv/README.md

 rate calculation based on observed events and person years within each age group and then converts the cumulative hazard to survival probabilities.
-The standard DHS indicator uses a rule-based approach to allocating child deaths and person years across age groups and proceeds by calculatind direct probabilities of death in each age group (see [Rutstein and
+The standard DHS indicator uses a rule-based approach to allocate child deaths and person years across age groups and proceeds by calculating direct probabilities of death in each age group (see [Rutstein and
 Rojas 2006](http://dhsprogram.com/pubs/pdf/DHSG1/Guide_to_DHS_Statistics_29Oct2012_DHSG1.pdf)).
 A function `calc_dhs_u5mr()` will reproduce the DHS calculation, but is